Matthew is a studio musician from south Texas. In addition to original recordings, he has provided music for short films and commercials.

 Many guitarists choose to support the pick with their index finger, but the middle finger can also be used.
 This really comes down to preference, so go with whatever feels comfortable.

 There are also many different types of picks to choose from, and this also comes down to preference.
 Note that certain picks will produce different types of tones.
-Larger, flimsier picks will produce a bright strumming sound, but are not optimal for playing heavier rock music.
+Larger, flimsier picks will produce a bright strumming sound, but this is not optimal for playing heavier rock music.

 2. Attack the Strings With Efficiency

 Strumming the strings with force is by no means a bad thing, but it has to be handled correctly.
-When applying force, realize that on a guitar it doesn't take much to amplify the sound.
+When applying force, realize that it doesn't take much to amplify the sound on a guitar.
 Just a swift flick of the wrist is enough to get an aggressive sound without banging the strings.